Frequently Asked Questions & My Philosophy

 If you have stage fright issues, the classes are a must.
 We do silly, but powerful "games" in groups that need more than two people.
 Everyone in the classes are very supportive.

 Like any skill, especially an athletic skill, you have to be consistent and it is a life long continuous journey.
 You don't go to the gym for six sessions and then say "well I'm in shape now so I'll quit."
-There is no perfect singer and we all need a coach to keep us in shape.
-Yes we can self-assess to some degree, but we can't truly hear ourselves in the same way other's can hear us.
+There is no perfect singer and we all need a voice technician to keep us in shape.
+Yes, we can self-assess to some degree, but we can't truly hear ourselves in the same way other's can hear us.
 That is why singing is a gift you give.

 In fact, I myself have a singing coach who lives in England and she coaches me once every week via Skype lessons at 1 am (9 am her time.)
 I will always have more to learn, and more to share, and since we can't really hear our own voices, I will always benefit from the wisdom of someone else's ears.